A History Channel Documentary

 He presents the case that the rulers of Germany in 1914 were intent on dominating Europe and, after Archduke Franz Ferdinand was assassinated in June 1914, actively encouraged the Austrians to invade Serbia.
 They were responsible for igniting the spark that turned a local controversy into a full-blown European war.

 The story of trench warfare during World War I, with a focus on the lives of British soldiers.
 Includes dramatizations of the actual experiences of soldiers.
-The battle reenactment scenes are taken from the 1979 film “All Quiet on the Western Front”.

 A BBC Production